nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: First flashcard is deleted from the list of flashcards.
 Result display will output the status of the deleted flashcard.

    1. Test case: `delete 0` <br>
-      Expected: No flashcard is deleted from the list of flashcards.
-Invalid command error message shown in the result display.
+      Expected: No flashcard will be deleted from the list of flashcards and input text will turn red to signal an error.
+      Result display will output the invalid command error message.

    1. Other incorrect delete commands to try: `delete` and `delete x` (where x is larger than the list size or x is a negative integer)<br>
       Expected: Similar to test case iii.